- Services for Business

-The nurse had attended to dressing changes in regards to an ulcer and was not adequately changing her bandages, changing them in an unclean and unhygienic environment, did not wear gloves, pulled the bandages too tight over the Claimant’s wound and left areas uncovered.
+The nurse had attended to dressing changes regarding an ulcer and was not adequately changing her bandages, changing them in an unclean and unhygienic environment, did not wear gloves, pulled the bandages too tight over the Claimant’s wound and left areas uncovered.
 As a result, the healing became prolonged.
 Following liability on behalf of the nurse being denied, Court proceedings were commenced.

 The Trust did not initially fully investigate our client’s injuries, resulting in protracted proceedings over the course of around 5 years.

 The matter was eventually settled at mediation, whereby the Claimant received an apology and was awarded a significant figure for the additional pain and suffering caused.